PedroMagar/MISA-I/README.md

 	- High 16 Low 8 bit mode - CPU will only use bits 23 to 16 of its registers and manipulate data in 8 bit.
 	- Low 16 High 8 bit mode - CPU will only use bits 15 to 8 of its registers and manipulate data in 8 bit.
 	- Low 16 Low 8 bit mode - CPU will only use bits 7 to 0 of its registers and manipulate data in 8 bit.
+	> The smaller size is under consideration to become 4-bits, this would make it friendlier to software BCD.
 - CPUID (8-bit mandatory):

 | Write Police* | Division* | Multiplication* | MIMD  | SIMD-M | SIMD-V | Flex Memory | Protected Memory | Operations (8/16/32-bit/Unknown) |